 It’s amazing to me that people forget and that’s another thing.
 You have to invest your time to have that up and the keys to it to have as much information as possible filled out.
 It’s going to help with search optimization and it’s something that’s for people that have restaurants and things like that it’s a given, but like for organizations, it’s still a value.

-If you’re a local business or organization that does work locally and maybe even tries to get donations locally, Google My Businesses is a huge component of your success.
+If you’re a local business or organization that does work locally and maybe even tries to get donations locally, Google Business Profile (formerly Google My Businesses) is a huge component of your success.
 Continue to fine-tune the algorithm.
 They also continue to fine-tune the display and at this point, the first organic search typically falls into about the eleventh thing on the page.
 Their paid ads up top and there’s usually a local pack which has 3 or 4 results in that section.
 You’re starting to see big brands come in and swoop up the first couple of positions of organic.
 The first legit organic small business type opportunity tends to show up well below the fold.
 Getting up into that three-pack can be a night and day difference in visibility.

 It’s like, “Did you think of this?”
 I said, “It’s not new, but it’s still good.
 A keeper.”